SignalF/SignalF.Documentation/docs/source/getting-started/getting-started.rst

 Install SignalF
 ---------------

-Execute the following command in the Package Manager Console to install SignalF,
+Execute the following command in the Package Manager Console to install SignalF.

 .. code-block:: powershell
 Install-Package SignalF.Extensions.Controller

 Create the code
 ---------------